solid red star

 Parchment paper

-Cheesecloth or hash bag
+Cheesecloth or a hash bag

 Saucepan or crockpot